Buying a Home Should be Stress Free

 Me: First off, congrats!
-Now that you've agreed on terms you have a conditional offer in place.
-You now have 10 days to satisfy the conditions you inserted into your offer.
+Now that you’ve agreed on terms, you have a conditional offer in place.
+You now have ten days to satisfy the conditions of your offer.
 In that time, the bank reviews the home and runs your numbers again to approve (or reject) your loan, and you carry out inspections.

 You: What happens if someone writes the seller a better offer while I'm working on removing my conditions?
 Can I lose the house?

 Me: Sellers are only able to accept another offer as a backup offer.
-They are bound to your offer until such time as you remove all conditions or let the offer fall through.
+They are bound to your offer until you remove all conditions or let the offer fall through.

 You: Fall through?

-Me: I for some reason you can't satisfy the conditions of the accepted offer you will send the seller a document stating conditions are not satisfied and the home goes back on the market.
-There is no penalty, you get your deposit back and we all move on.
+Me: If you can't satisfy the conditions of the accepted offer, we'll send the seller a document stating conditions are not satisfied, and the home goes back on the market.
+There is no penalty, you get your deposit back, and we all move on.

 You: Why would I let my sale fall through?

-Me: There can be several reasons but the most common is a bad inspection or your financing doesn't get approved.
-It's important to be aware that the sale needs to fall through on a condition inserted into the offer.
-Unless you wrote into the offer "subject to the buyer getting cold feet", you can't just change your mind during the conditional period.
+Me: The most common reasons are a lousy inspection, or your financing didn't get approved.
+Be aware that the sale needs to fall through on a condition inserted into the offer.
+Unless you wrote in "subject to the buyer getting cold feet," you can't just change your mind during the conditional period.
 You entered into a contract with the seller and need to do your best to satisfy the conditions of the original offer.

 You: Alrighty.
 So, we're conditional, what should I do now?

-Me: Some of this is on me and some on you.
-I will get all of the purchase documents to your lender and babysit the financing end of it for you.
+Me: Some of this is on me, and some on you.
+I'll get all of the purchase documents to your lender and babysit the financing end of it for you.
 I don't have any influence with the underwriter (bank official in another city), but I'll communicate regularly with the mortgage specialist here in town to make sure we get it done on time and without hiccups.
 You will need to book the inspections.

 You: Where can I find an inspector?

-Me: I'll give you the names of 3 inspectors I've used many times and trust.
-Call all 3 and choose the one you are comfortable with.
+Me: I’ll give you the names of three inspectors I’ve used and trust.
+Call all three and choose the one you are comfortable with.
 If you want to choose your own inspector, hit up Google, there are tons of great choices.

 You: Cool, I'll book the inspection for tomorrow!

-Me: Hold on :) It's always best to book the inspection near the end of the condition removal period.
-If you do it right away and we find out on day 2 your financing is an issue, you just wasted $425.
-Let's make sure financing is on track before we do any inspections.
+Me: Hold on, cowboy :) It’s always best to book the inspection near the end of the condition removal period.
+If you do it right away and find out your financing is an issue, you just wasted $425.
+Let’s make sure financing is on track before we do any inspections.

 You: I've had my inspection and the inspector found a few things wrong!

-Me: This is usually the case, no home is perfect.
-You need to differentiate between maintenance issues and small repairs with big money items.
-If you feel there are too many things to handle we let the sale fall through and move on.
+Me: Happens every time—no home is perfect.
+Right now you need to differentiate between maintenance issues and minor repairs with big money items.
+If you feel there are too many things to handle, we let the sale fall through and move on.

 You: I don't want to let the sale fall through, I love the house.
 Maybe we can ask for a discount?

-Me: In certain cases, you can negotiate the price from an inspection result, but not usually.
+Me: In some cases, you can negotiate the price from an inspection result, but not usually.
 An example is a bad furnace or sewer line.
 These are things that neither party knew about before the inspection.
-Buyers and sellers usually agree to split the cost of these items.
-You can't ask for a discount on a drafty door, old windows or juice stained carpets.
-These are examples of items a buyer could see before the offer was made and must be taken into consideration when writing the offer.
+Buyers and sellers typically agree to split the cost of these items.
+You can’t ask for a discount on a drafty door, old windows or juice-stained carpets.
+A buyer could see these things before the offer was made and should have been considered when writing the offer.

 You: The house is ok, my financing is confirmed, I'll take it.
 What now?

-Me: Yay indeed, you did it.
-Between now and your possession date you will need to choose a lawyer to register your name in the title, get insurance on the home and arrange to have the utilities transferred into your name.
-I'll help you with all 3!
+Me: Yay indeed, you did it—mission accomplished!
+Between now and your possession date, you will need to choose a lawyer, get insurance in place and arrange to have the utilities transferred into your name.
+I’ll help you with all three!